Video Game Flamethrowers Suck

 - In the original Command & Conquer, Nod's flamethrower infantry are very good at killing infantry.
 Including their own, and themselves; the fire is exceptionally "friendly", the soldiers have no qualms about firing over their friends on the front ranks and when they die the gas tanks explodes in a fireball that damages nearby units.
 If said nearby units happen to be other flamethrower infantrymen in less than perfect health, killing just one of them can generate a cascade effect that has the potential of wiping out the entire platoon.
 And they're useless against vehicles.
 Flamethrower tanks are usually more effective.

-- Flamethrowers return in Red Alert with fireballs, and are remarkably more effective at their jobs, if still heavy on the friendly-fire.
+- Flamethrowers return in Command & Conquer: Red Alert with fireballs, and are remarkably more effective at their jobs, if still heavy on the friendly-fire.
 However, the cheaper and faster Grenadiers serve much the same purpose, and Flamethrowers inexplicably cannot be built until you've constructed a Tech Center and rendered the poor fellow completely obsolete.

 - Even with the perk that makes flame-based weapons do more damage, the Crimsonland flamethrower (and its joke counterpart the blowtorch) is pretty awful.